Stella Voskovetskaya: Biography

-In 1994, she was invited to work at Igor Moiseyev Ballet, as a First Character Dancer.
+In 1984 Stella was promoted to coryphée.
+Afterward, over the course of several years, she steadily progressed through the ranks at the Kyiv State Academic Opera and Ballet Theatre, first as a demi-soloist and later as a soloist.

 After retiring in 2000, Voskovetskaya returned to Kyiv, where she founded Academic Children's Dance Ensemble.
 In 2004, she moved to the US, where she helped found Voronov Academy of Ballet in Chicago.
 In 2010, she began working with several ballet schools in Chicago, preparing students for prestigious international ballet competitions.
 In 2012, Voskovetskaya opened her own school, and after the reorganization in 2016, continues to work at the school preparing students for professional careers in ballet.

 Currently Mrs. Voskovetskaya is a founder and Artistic Director of Illinois Classical Ballet.